 Orchard is Singapore’s most expensive area to buy property.
-Homes cost 2,600 SGD (1,900 USD) per square foot (0.09 square meters) on average to buy.
+Homes cost 2,600 SGD (1,900 USD) per square foot (0.09 square meters) on average.
 According to PropertyGuru, the percentage of foreign buyers purchasing property in the Core Central Region (CCR) of Singapore has risen from 37% in the first quarter of 2018 to 50% in the third quarter of 2019.

-According to a Pew Research Center study, Singapore is the most religiously diverse country in the world.
-Religious holidays such as Christmas, Deepvali, Hari Raya Aidilfitri, Vesak Day, and Chinese New Year are all celebrated in Singapore.
+According to a Pew Research Center study, Singapore is the most religiously diverse nation in the world.
+Religious holidays such as Christmas, Deepvali, Hari Raya Aidilfitri, Vesak Day, and the Chinese New Year are all celebrated in Singapore.

-The Singapore tourism board promotes the island nation as integration and multiculturality in the island nation.
+The Singapore tourism board promotes the island city-state based in its multiculturality.
 Singapore’s visa laws are reasonable, but they favor skilled and highly paid workers.

 InterNations has an active expat community in Singapore, and several expats talk about how particularly welcoming their community is.
 They describe the city-state as a melting pot of people from all over the world.

-As we mentioned earlier, a significant chunk of luxury homes in Orchard are bought by foreigners (50% in Q3 of 2019), and it is a popular area in which to live.
-You can find Chatsworth International School and The Tanglin Club in the area.
+As we mentioned earlier, a significant chunk of luxury homes in Orchard are bought by foreigners (50% in Q3 of 2019), making it a popular area for expats to live in.
+If you have kids, you can find Chatsworth International School and The Tanglin Club in the area.

 Novena is a planning area in the Central Region of Singapore.
 It is popular among expats for a number of reasons.
 For starters, you can easily get to Orchard and its shops and businesses by taking the MRT one or two stops.
 There are also two expressways servicing the area.
 In addition, there are more family housing options than what can be found in Orchard.